TheSatoLab/Omicron_BA2/README.md

-# Bioinformatics and statistics analysis on the SARS-CoV-2 Omicron sublineage, BA.2
+# Bioinformatics and statistics analysis on the SARS-CoV-2 Omicron sub-lineage, BA.2

 ## Summary
 This repository contains computational codes used in *Yamasoba et al., 2022*.